 We know SC Master Gardeners are committed to their volunteer work so we’ve developed some guidelines to ensure your health and safety remain a top priority.
-Volunteers may return to in-person service during Phase III of Clemson Extension’s Return To Work Framework providing a number of conditions are met.
+Volunteers may return to in-person service during Green Stage (formerly called Phase III) of Clemson Extension’s Return To Work Framework providing a number of conditions are met.
 Please look to your local Master Gardener Coordinator for guidance.

 See the COVID-19 Volunteer Guidelines

 The South Carolina Master Gardener Program was designed to use the services of trained volunteers who have horticulture knowledge and a willingness to share that knowledge with others through the Clemson Cooperative Extension Service.
 To help you decide if you should become a South Carolina Master Gardener, ask yourself these questions: